jnl27/MonsterRPGV2.1/README.md

 # MonsterRPGV2.1
-MonsterRPG but recoded in Java
+MonsterRPG but recoded in Java with a school-themed twist